Is Jamaica Safe to Visit? Here’s What You Really Need to Know (Updated with 2025 Travel Advisory Info)

 • Have a charged cell phone with you.

 • Don’t take valuables with you to the beach or on excursions.
 It is too much of a hassle trying to keep them safe.
 You certainly can’t leave them on the beach while you go off for a swim.
 They are likely to be stolen.
-Now you know this could happen anywhere!
+Of course that could happen anywhere!

 • Dress modestly so as not to attract unwanted attention, especially catcalls.